Pok9thai/-/content/actions/hosting-your-own-runners/removing-self-hosted-runners.md

 {% endnote %}
 {% data reusables.github-actions.self-hosted-runner-reusing %}

-{% ifversion fpt or ghec %}
+{% ifversion fpt %}
 To remove a self-hosted runner from an enterprise account, you must be an enterprise owner.
 We recommend that you also have access to the self-hosted runner machine.
-For information about how to add a self-hosted runner with the REST API, see the [Enterprise Administration GitHub Actions APIs](/rest/reference/enterprise-admin#github-actions).
 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.policies-tab %}
 {% data reusables.enterprise-accounts.actions-tab %}